cyuanjun/HNR26_ELEVATE/README.md

 7. A walkover will then occur for the remaining player.
     - Assumes bet of 0 from the bankrupt player.
     - Other player gets a point as long as he can pay the maintenance fee of that round.
+8. An AI-powered performance report will then be generated based on the player's performance.

 ------------------------------------------------------------------------